openstack-archive/gertty/doc/source/configuration.rst

     Gertty listens on a unix domain socket for remote commands at ~/.gertty.sock.
 This option may be used to change the path.

+  **lock-file**
+    Gertty uses a lock file per server to prevent multiple processes from running at the same time.
+The default is ~/.gertty.servername.lock

 Example:

 .. code-block: yaml